 These are important questions to answer since millions of people take these medications each day.
 Although antidepressant drugs are not typically seen as addictive, these drugs can mimic the effects of addictive substances which can lead to antidepressant addiction.
 For this reason, antidepressants are sometimes potential substances people turn to for prescription drug abuse.

 Additionally, a significant percentage of the people who abuse these medications are addicted to something else.
 The experts at North Jersey Recovery Center will help you uncover these additional problems.
 We will also provide you with a recovery program that fits your specific situation and needs from beginning to end.

 What Are Antidepressants?

+Not all antidepressant medications are the same.
+There are multiple types of antidepressants.
 There are also multiple forms of medication within each category.

-Types of depression meds include:
+Types of depression medications include: